Personal Finance Curriculum for Middle School Teachers

 Wealthy Habits programs mix fun and finance.
 Our philosophy is to show students how making smarter choices now will benefit them in the future.
 By participating in role-playing games, they experience what life as an adult might look like (working, paying bills, making financial choices, etc.).
 They soon understand how choices along the way can affect their future outcome.

 Since its launch in 2012, Wealthy Habits has taught over 3,000 students through its own day programs and camps.
-Student and parent feedback continues to prove the outstanding impact Wealthy Habits has on its students.
+Student and parent feedback continue to prove the outstanding impact Wealthy Habits has on its students.

 Why Wealthy Habits